 Most of the time, attackers exploit malware into core files in root folders.
 To remove the root of the malware, the best way to reinstall WordPress is in the public_html directory.
 You must upload a fresh WordPress and install it, except the wp-content folder, wp-config.php file, and .htaccess file.
 Firstly you will need to download a fresh WordPress file from WordPress.org.

 03. Clean hacked database tables

 04. Secure WordPress user accounts

 If you observe any unknown WordPress users in your account and the default ‘admin’ account, immediately remove them so that attackers can’t reuse them and there is no extended access.
 But the administrator account can be hidden using a custom script in the theme function that will not be visible in the user list.

 - Log in to WordPress as an admin and click Users.

 - Hover over the suspicious user and click Delete.

-Remove malware from your website: You should always try to take the primary steps yourself, but if you are not confident enough and want professional service, securewp.net is always ready to help immediately for a fair a price.
-You will always be charged the lowest but will get friendly, one-to-one, the best quality support with a one-year free-of-charge cleanup warranty.
+Remove malware from your website: You should always try to take the primary steps yourself, but if you are not confident enough and want professional service, securewp.net is always ready to help immediately for a fair price.
+You will always be charged the lowest but get friendly, one-to-one, best-quality support with a one-year free-of-charge cleanup warranty.